cyril/r_spec-clone.rb/docs/index.md

 ## Project goals

-1. Keep a low level of code complexity and ensure thread safety.
+1. Keep a low level of code complexity, avoid false negatives and false positives.
-2. The interface must translate into atomic and simple Ruby objects.
+2. Translate specification documents into atomic and thread safe Ruby objects.
 3. Avoid overloading the interface with additional alternative syntaxes.
 4. Provide most of RSpec's DSL to express expected outcomes of a code example.

 ## Some differences

-* Spec files can be executed with `ruby` directly.
 * There is no option to activate monkey-patching.
-* It does not rely on hacks such as [`at_exit` hook](https://blog.arkency.com/2013/06/are-we-abusing-at-exit/) to trigger the tests.
+* It does not rely on [hacks such as `at_exit` hook](https://blog.arkency.com/2013/06/are-we-abusing-at-exit/) to trigger the tests.
 * Built-in matchers [do not trust _actual_](https://asciinema.org/a/29172?autoplay=1&speed=2) and do not send it messages.
 * If no `subject` has been explicitly determined, none is defined.
 * If no described class is set, `described_class` is undefined instead of `nil`.